-Long-Term Incentive Plan (Stock Options)
+Long-Term Incentive Plans

+Long-term incentives are comprised of stock options and RSUs and are intended to align executive compensation with the interests of the Corporation's shareholders.

+Stock Options

-Options to purchase common shares are a key component of the Corporation's executive compensation and serve to align executive compensation with the interests of the Corporation's shareholders.
-Options may be granted by the Board of Directors from time to time to executives and other key employees pursuant to the Corporation's stock option plan.
+Pursuant to the 2011 Plan, options may be granted by the Board of Directors, from time to time, to executives and other key employees.

 Option-grant guidelines are established pursuant to the Compensation Committee's periodic review of the compensation policy, taking into account the competitiveness of total compensation and compensation practices within the Comparative Group, market trends as well as the Corporation's pay-for-performance philosophy.
 Option grants are expressed as a percentage of a participant's salary, which is determined based on the participant's position and responsibility levels, without taking into account the number of stock options already held by such participant.
-See "Executive Compensation Policy" above for a discussion of the role of executive officers in setting and administering the Corporation's 2007 Stock Option Plan.
+Options granted to Named Executive Officers have a six-year term and vest equally over a four-year period at an annual rate of 25% per year.
+See "Executive Compensation Policy" above for a discussion of the role of executive officers in setting and administering the 2011 Plan.